 Even though you can use any one of the herbs above for excessive period bleeding, it’s also worth making a blend.

-A blend allows you to take advantage of 2 or more herbs at once.
+A blend allows you to enjoy the benefits of 2 or more herbs.

 One blend that you can easily make at home is a red raspberry leaf and nettle infusion.